Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 The effects of alcoholic neuropathy fall into four primary categories:

-Alcoholic neuropathy damages sensory nerves.
-This results in a decreased sensation of the hands and feet.
+Alcoholic neuropathy damages sensory nerves, resulting in a decreased sensation in the hands and feet.

 Nerve damage can result in hypersensitivity to touch and resting pain.
 Light touch can feel exaggerated and painful, especially in the fingers and toes.